abidibo/cookiecutter-django/README.md

 - migrations
 - move the current release in the previous release (releases/previous)
 - link the releases/current folder to the new release folder
-- restart uwsgi and nginx
+- restart uwsgi and reload nginx
 - open a shell in the remote

 When performing the first deploy you can create a superuser account using the shell which the script leaves open at the end.